mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### THE MISSING ARCHIVE

 Killing Yaskoydray may be satisfying (if 'satisfaction' is an emotion that can be ascribed to a quarter-million year old living warship) but it is an empty gesture unless Seven can also annihilate Grandfather's Family Archive.
 All of the Ancients had facilities in place to enable them to cheat death in one form or another, a way of resurrecting themselves.
-Grandfather, for example, favours cloned bodies.
+Grandfather, for example, favors cloned bodies.
 If his current form is mortally wounded, he psionically jumps his consciousness to another clone body.

 It is an unwritten law that each of the Ancients has only a single 'active' version of themselves at any time.
 All the Sons were made from Grandfather and they share in his ego.
 Each believes themselves to be the supreme intellect in the cosmos and the last rival they could tolerate is another version of themselves.